williamFalcon/DeepRLHacks/README.md

     - Example: In game if you're doing frame skip.
       - As a human, can you control it or is it impossible?
       - Look at what random exploration looks like
-        - Discretization determines how far your browning motion goes.
+        - Discretization determines how far your Brownian motion goes.
         - If do many actions in a row, then tend to explore further.
         - Choose your time discretization in a way that works.